FREQUENTLY ASKED QUESTIONS

 UK universities are among the best in the world and are widely regarded as leaders in teaching and research.
 Yet many people, including prospective students, would be horrified to learn that these prestigious institutions, often deeply rooted in history, have failed to move with modern scientific advances and continue to carry out experiments on animals on a massive scale.
 Through extensive research and many freedom of information requests, PETA has compiled shocking statistics on the number of procedures carried out on animals at 35 of the top universities in the country.

-You can select an institution from the list herto see individual statistics, including the number of procedures conducted, the number of animals used, and the species used.
+You can select an institution from the list here to see individual statistics, including the number of procedures conducted, the number of animals used, and the species used.

 "Would you rather let your child die than support animal experiments?"